 Here at AE Faulks, we offer a fantastic range of plant hire equipment and machinery, so you can hire exactly what you need, when you need it, all from one place.
 Unfortunately, we’re yet to add robots to our extensive range of equipment, but we do offer GPS controlled dozers and GPS controlled excavators.

-As well as plant hire in Nottingham and plant hire in the West Midlands, we supply to all other Midlands counties.
+As well as plant hires in Nottingham, plant hire in Lincolnshire, plant hire in Cambridgeshire, and plant hire in the West Midlands, we supply to all other Midlands counties.
 To see if we cover you, view our location map, or get in touch to discover more about our services.